heremaps/here-sdk-examples/README.md

 - **Rerouting**: Shows how the HERE SDK can be used to handle rerouting during guidance.
 Exclusively available for the _Navigate Edition_ (Android and iOS only).
 - **Positioning**: Shows how to integrate HERE Positioning.
 Exclusively available for the _Navigate Edition_.
 - **PositioningWithBackgroundUpdates**: Shows how to integrate HERE Positioning with background location updates on Android using a foreground service.
 Exclusively available for the _Navigate Edition_.
 - **HikingDiary**: Shows how to record GPX traces with HERE Positioning.
-Exclusively available for the _Navigate Edition_ (Android and iOS only).
+Exclusively available for the _Navigate Edition_.
 - **Traffic**: Shows how to search for real-time traffic and how to visualize it on the map.
 - **TruckGuidance**: Shows how the HERE SDK can be used to calculate routes specific for trucks.
 In addition, it shows many more truck-related features.
 Exclusively available for the _Navigate Edition_ (Android only).
 - **StandAloneEngine**: Shows how to use an engine without a map view.